Living Sweet Moments

 Day 4 — The Quiet Phase (Don’t Panic!)

-Today your starter might look less active—fewer bubbles, little or no rise, sometimes a thin layer of liquid (hooch) on top.
+Today your starter might look less active fewer bubbles, little or no rise, and sometimes a thin layer of liquid (hooch) on top.
 This is normal.
-The first wave of microbes is giving way to wild yeast and lactic acid bacteria building strength.
+The first wave of microbes is giving way to wild yeast and lactic acid bacteria, building strength.

 • Pour off hooch for a milder flavor, or